ocaml-multicore/saturn/README.md

 let () = assert (Ws_deque.pop q = 100)
 ```

+## Benchmarks

+There is a number of benchmarks in `bench/` directory.
+You can run them with `make bench`.
+The output is JSON, as it was intended to be consumed by ocaml-benchmark CI (in progress).

 ## Contributing

 Contributions of more lockfree data structures appreciated!
 Please create